The Band

 Graham – melodeon and fiddle

-Charlotte – oboe and recorder
+Charlotte – oboe, recorder and small pipes

-Howard – bass and tenor guitar
+Howard – bass and guitar

 The Caller

-The band comes with an excellent and experienced caller who will guide your guests β whether experienced, complete beginners or a mixture of the two.
+The band comes with an excellent and experienced caller who will guide your guests – whether experienced, complete beginners or a mixture of the two.

 Sound